 In this excerpt, the poet uses “this living” repeatedly for emphasis.
 These words provide melody and emphasis on a specific way of living.
 Also, it creates an artistic effect in the poem.

-Here, the repetition of words, “alone”, “all” and “wide” is creating a rhythmic effect.
-These words draw the attention of the readers towards the supernatural incident which has killed crew members of the ship and has left the mariner all alone.
+Here, the repetition of words “alone,” “all,” and “wide” is creating a rhythmic effect.
+These words draw the attention of the readers toward the supernatural incident, which has killed crew members of the ship, and has left the mariner all alone.

 Function of Epizeuxis

-The major function of epizeuxis is to create an appeal for the emotions of the readers—to hit them with a bang.
-It is employed to inspire, encourage and motivate the audience.
+The major function of epizeuxis is to create an appeal to the emotions of readers — to hit them with a bang.
+It is employed to inspire, encourage, and motivate the audience.
 Epizeuxis examples are found in literary writings as well as political speeches.
-As a literary device, it furnishes freshness to the texts and gives artistic effect to a piece.
+As a literary device, it furnishes freshness to the texts, and gives artistic effect to a piece.
 Apart from adding rhythm to the texts, epizeuxis makes the reading of the literary text pleasurable and memorable.
-Also, it helps in drawing the focus to a particular thought, idea and emotion through repetition.
+Also, it helps in drawing the focus to a particular thought, idea, or emotion through repetition.